ivansible/base/roles/lin-base/README.md

-# Role lin-base
+# lin_base

-Common ansible handlers and defaults for use in other roles.
+Common ansible handlers and defaults for using in other roles.

 ## Requirements